talonendm/talonendm.github.io/_posts/2020-11-22-QuickBasic.md

 ![conversionfailed](/assets/pics/page/screenshot/conversionfailed.JPG){: .mx-auto.d-block :}
 More info at [Pete's QBSSIC site](http://petesqbsite.com/phpBB3/viewtopic.php?t=7472) and [QB64 Files](https://www.qb64.org/wiki/FILES).

-I think it is simple car game having "fun" steering system.
+It is simple car game having "fun" steering system created in year 1994.
 Instead of controlling steering wheel and speed, player can accelerate in both x- and y-directions.
 I remember that I have played that with paper and pencil on squared paper, but instead of square in game pixels were used as metric.
 Rules was something like this:
 - draw circuit and paly with friends
 - player can: